 Faculty includes, inter alia:

-Manfred Nowak (Professor, University of Vienna; Secretary-General, European Inter-University Centre for Human Rights and Democratisation (EIUC), Venice; Founder, Ludwig Boltzmann Institute of Human Rights; Independent Expert leading the UN Global Study on Children Deprived of Liberty)
+Manfred Nowak (Professor, University of Vienna; Secretary-General, Global Campus of Human Rights, Venice; Founder, Ludwig Boltzmann Institute of Human Rights; Independent Expert leading the UN Global Study on Children Deprived of Liberty)

 “Contemporary Perspectives on Social Rights”

 Zdzislaw Kedzia (Professor, Adam-Mickiewicz-University of Poznań; former member of the Committee on Economic, Social and Cultural Rights)

 “The International Covenant on Economic, Social and Cultural Rights”

 Flavia Piovesan (Vice-President, I-ACmHR; Professor of Constitutional Law and Human Rights, Catholic University of São Paulo)

 “The protection of social rights in the Inter-American Human Rights System”

 Fons Coomans (Professor and UNESCO Chair in Human Rights and Peace, Department of International and European Law, Faculty of Law, Maastricht University; Director of the Maastricht Centre for Human Rights)

 “The International Protection of the Right to Education as a Human Right”